Razi-Azam/js-interview/README.md

 })
 ```

-- Run the test as follows:
+- Run the test using the following command:

 ```javascript
 npm test